-Although the first few effective tennis shots you will probably learn as a beginner are the forehand, the backhand, and the serve, developing the skill of hitting a volley is an essential step towards learning the next phase of the game.
+The first few effective shots you will probably learn as a beginner are the forehand, the backhand, and the serve.
+However, developing the skill of hitting a volley is an essential step toward learning the next phase of the game.

 Once you become proficient in hitting this shot, it can be a formidable weapon to end a point against your opponent quickly.